felixdorn/release-that/README.md

 Release-that binary is distributed as a `.phar` binary and could be used anywhere with PHP 7.3+.
 The phar is lightweight and has a self-update system to make things as smooth as possible.

 ### When
-Release-that is useful when publishing a library to ensure things are done right when releasing but could be used for any PHP application that need strict releasing policy although `Release-that` was designed to work with PHP libraries.
+Release-that is useful when publishing a library to ensure things are done right when releasing but could also be used for any PHP application that need strict releasing policy although `Release-that` was designed to work with PHP libraries.

 ## Getting started